Break-Through-Tech/Test-Company-Customer-Support-AI-Assistant/Challenge-Project-Overview.md

 ## 🎯 The Challenge

 ### Project Summary
-[In 2-3 sentences, describe what you're asking the team to do.
-Be specific about the type of data, ML techniques, and potential impact.]

-> **Example:** "In this project, your team will use customer transaction data and classification algorithms to build a model that predicts which users are likely to churn.
-This will help our retention team prioritize outreach."
+In this project, your team will use customer support ticket data and natural language processing and large language models to build an intelligent chatbot that can answer customer questions.
+This will help our company address the high volume of repetitive customer inquiries.

 ### Success Criteria

 [What does success look like?
 Describe evaluation metrics (accuracy, F1 score, etc.) or qualitative outcomes that would make this project valuable to your company.]

 ### Project Milestones